 If your blog is brand spanking new, chances are no one is going to be arriving at your site view search engine results.
 Gradually, though, you’ll start to notice in your WordPress stats that you’re getting a trickle of visitors from search engines like Google and Bing.
-So how are people finding you?
+So how are people finding you, and how can you help them?

 Setting up webmaster tools